Experienced Business Analyst Interview Questions and Answers

 22. Can you walk me through your approach to creating a business case?

-• Define the problem statement/opportunity: Clearly state the issue or potential benefit that will be addressed by the business case.
+• Define the Problem Statement/Opportunity: Clearly state the issue or potential benefit that the business case aims to address.

-• Gather data: Gather relevant information about the current situation and market conditions, as well as stakeholder needs.
+• Gather Data: Collect relevant information about the current situation, market trends, and stakeholder needs.

-• Analyze the alternatives: Identify and evaluate various solutions or approaches to addressing the problem or opportunity.
+• Analyze the Alternatives: Identify and evaluate possible solutions or approaches to the problem or opportunity.

-• Cost-benefit analysis: Estimate the costs, benefits, and potential ROI for each option.
+• Cost-Benefit Analysis: Estimate costs, benefits, and potential ROI for each alternative.

-• Estimate Risks: the potential risks and risk mitigation strategies are detailed out.
+• Estimate Risks: Detail the potential risks and corresponding mitigation strategies.

-• Recommend Solution: Based on the analysis, come up with the best option ( final recommendation).
+• Recommend Solution: Based on the analysis, propose the best option as the final recommendation.

-• Success Criteria: Measurable outcomes defining project success.
+• Success Criteria: Define measurable outcomes to evaluate project success.

-• Executive Summary- brief overview statement of key points for the decision-maker
+• Executive Summary: Provide a concise overview of key points for decision-makers.

 23. How do you validate that a proposed solution meets business needs?